BrynMawr-CS312-2021/getting-started/README.md

 * `sudo apt-get install cmake`
 * `sudo apt-get libglew-dev`
 * `sudo apt-get install libglfw3-dev`

-* `sudo apt-get install libglfw3-dev`
+GLM is included with this repository but you can also install it.

-GLM is included with this repository but you can also install it [using the instructions here](http://macappstore.org/glm/).
+* `sudo apt-get install libglm-dev`

 # Build on windows